-In this scenario, the recent data fabric approach comes to the rescue, by proposing the construction and maintenance of a semantic representation of the underlying data for data discovery, understanding, and searching [13, 14, 15].
-We argue that this can also be profitably exploited for evaluating and improving the quality of data.
+In this scenario, we argue that the availability of a high-level, conceptual representation of the data lake is fundamental, not only for data discovery, understanding, and searching [11, 12], but also for evaluating and possibly improving the quality of data.
 This is because a representation of the real-world concepts and relationships that the data capture (e.g., employees, customers, products, locations, sales, and so on) provides an ideal setting for identifying the constraints that hold in the application domain of reference (e.g., the fact that, for business purposes, all the products for sale must be classified in categories).
 If we are able to map and enforce such constraints on the underlying data, their quality naturally improves and makes the subsequent analysis more effective and less prone to errors.

-Building on this idea, in this paper5 we propose a principled approach to data curation in data lakes based on the identification and enforcement of conceptual constraints.
+Building on this idea, in this vision paper we propose a principled approach to data curation in data lakes based on the identification and enforcement of conceptual constraints.
 The approach is based on the following main activities: (1) the gathering of metadata from the data lake (or from a portion of interest for a specific business goal) in the form of a conceptual schema, (2) the analysis of the conceptual schema and the specification of integrity constraints over it, (3) the automatic translation of the constraints defined at the conceptual level into constraints over the datasets in the data lake, (4) the enforcement of the integrity constraints so obtained over the actual data.
-While there is a large body of works on extracting and collecting metadata from data sources [1, 9, 11] and on repairing data given a set of integrity constraints [17, 18, 19], corresponding to steps (1) and (4) above, to our knowledge the issue of exploiting conceptual representations for data lake curation has never been explored before.
+While there is a large body of works on extracting and collecting metadata from data sources [1, 8, 9] and on repairing data given a set of integrity constraints [13, 14, 15], corresponding to steps (1) and (4) above, to our knowledge the issue of exploiting conceptual representations for data lake curation has never been explored before.